 Today, we can see the Agile methodologies spreading like wildfire in all types of organizations.
 It’s a method that can help you develop your product more timely and productively.
 Unlike the Waterfall approach which is highly linear, the Agile method proposes flexibility and team-based development approach.

 It divides work into separate phases called sprints.
 Each sprint lasts for a few weeks during which team members are following a list of deliverables.
 When the sprint ends, the team reviews the work, together with the Scrum master.

 - The method improves efficiency by finding and fixing defects.
 It leads to accelerated software delivery and enhanced software quality.

-- Teams can effectively cooperate together and maintain transparency.
+- Large teams can effectively cooperate together and maintain transparency.

 - A decrease in critical and major defects, no more overtime, and a product delivered on time.